A-mi-t1601/AirBNB-Clone/Readme.md

 # Maptiler Integration Documentation

 WanderLust integrates Maptiler for interactive map functionality, allowing users to visualize travel destinations and activities on an interactive map interface.
-Below is a breakdown of the Maptiler integration code:-

 ---